 Paperback, signed & dated.
 Price includes shipping.

 At no time in our history have Americans been more obsessed with food.
 Options -- including those for local, sustainable, and organic food -- seem limitless.
 And yet, our food supply is profoundly at risk.
 Farmers and gardeners a century ago had five times the possibilities of what to plant than farmers and gardeners do today; we are losing untold numbers of plant varieties to genetically modified industrial monocultures.

-In this work of literary nonfiction, award-winning author and activist Janisse Ray argues that if we are to secure the future of food, we first must understand where it all begins: the seed.
+In this work of literary nonfiction, author and activist Janisse Ray argues that if we are to secure the future of food, we first must understand where it all begins: the seed.

 The Seed Underground pays tribute to time-honored and threatened varieties, deconstructs the politics and genetics of seeds, and reveals the astonishing characters who grow, study, and save seeds.

 This book is a voyage to the country of seed-saving.
 It is driven by stories, from people waging a lush and quiet revolution in thousands of gardens across America, a battle to preserve our traditional cornucopia of food.
 Chelsea Green Publishing, 2012.

 - 2013 Nautilus Gold Book Award : Green Living Category

 - 2013 The Green Prize for Sustainable Literature

 - 2013 GWA Gold Award of Achievement for Best Book Writing